WARP-LAB/WARP-GUIDES-WEBPACK/05-babel/readme.md

 }
 ```

-Add something that needs polifill on older browsers in _site.js_, such as `Array.find`
+Add something that needs polifill on older browsers in _index.js_, such as `Array.find`

 ```javascript
   // Test Array.find polyfill